-A surrogacy arrangement is one in which a woman carries and delivers a child for another couple.
-They are an increasingly popular way of couples growing their family in the UK.
-The woman who carries the child is called the “surrogate” and the parents who want to care for the child are called the “commissioning” or “social” parents.
+Surrogacy arrangements are an increasingly popular way for people to grow their family in the UK.
+The woman who carries the child is called the “surrogate” and the person or people who will become the child’s legal parents are called the “commissioning” or “intended” parents.

 There are two main types of surrogacy arrangements in the UK:

-“Straight” or “traditional surrogacy” – When the surrogate’s own eggs are used with the sperm of the social dad
+- “Straight” or “Traditional Surrogacy” when the surrogate’s own eggs are used with the sperm of the commissioning father.

 What will my rights be when the child is born?